Gardens, (Green) Squares, and Parks in Paris

 Jardins Rosa Luxembourg

 A couple of minutes away from the noisy La Chapelle neighborhood lies the Halle Pajol complex that houses a beautiful green space, the Rosa Luxembourg garden.
-Along with a coffee shop, a library, and a couple of playground activities, the green space also has areas with food-growing plants.
+Along with a coffee shop, a library, and a couple of playground activities, the green space also has areas for growing food.

 Built on an abandoned SNCF building, the eco-responsible place may not be worth crossing the city for, but if you’re in the area looking for some quiet and calm, don’t hesitate to head down to this terrace.